 Benefits:

-• Messages don't get lost in email
+- Messages do not get lost in email.

 Frequently Asked Questions